 Websites created on third-party, no-code platforms (e.g., Squarespace, Webflow, Weebly, Wix=”SQWXs”) typically have accessibility issues, and perform poorly when audited using Siteimprove’s automated accessibility scanner.

-Based on current scanner capabilities and industry benchmarks, your site should target a Siteimprove score that is above 90, and a score that is less than 80 is unacceptable.
+Based on current scanner capabilities and industry benchmarks, your site should target a Siteimprove score that meets UC Berkeley’s minimum scores for WCAG 2.0 AA and other requirements.
 These benchmarks may change at any time.
 Automated scanners do not detect all accessibility issues.

 Third-party accessibility overlays (some examples include UserWay and accessiBe) are not sufficient to satisfy the policy, and should not be used on UC Berkeley websites.

 Beyond no-code website platforms, any website developed without accessibility best practices will also have accessibility barriers, and score poorly on Siteimprove.